 The Governance, Audit and Standards Committee has the responsibility to examine further procurement and collaborative working opportunities with the private sector and other local authorities.
-All of the policy committees have included in their remit the power to direct the work of any delivery vehicles established to deliver services within their remit.
+Cabinet has included in its remit the power to direct the work of any delivery vehicles established to deliver services.
 This may include partnership arrangements, including those with the voluntary and community sector.
 Where grants are provided to voluntary sector organisations, conditions are applied regarding the reporting of the activities of the grant receiving body and its financial standing.
-In particular, where grant funding exceeds a given value a service level agreement may be used to gain assurance over the use of funds.
+In particular, where grant funding exceeds a given value, a service level agreement may be used to gain assurance over the use of funds.